mdsufz/MuDoGeR/Manual_MuDoGeR.md

 # Module 4: Recovery of Eukaryotic Metagenome-Assembled Genomes (not finished yet)
 Note: Make sure that all the eukaryotic tools are installed.
 The links for the installation can be found in the following hyperlink: ![Eukaryotic module](https://github.com/mdsufz/MuDoGeR#eukaryotic-module).

-## 4.a: Recovery of Eukaryotic assemblies and production of Eukaryotic bins (solving still some problems and we will have an extra threshold)
+## 4.a: Recovery of Eukaryotic assemblies and production of Eukaryotic bins
 In **4.a**, the **EukRep** separates the eukaryotic from the prokaryotic assemblies and then eukaryotic bins are produced by **CONCOCT**.
 The bins are filtered by size.
 Bins with size < 2.5 Mb are removed.

 Running **4.a**: